 Scrabble II had a great run for many years until I got totally fed up with the small word component of Scrabble.
 I simply struck them from the game (except as connector words) and implemented a 6-letter minimum requirement on the main word.
 But making 6-letter words with a more-or-less conventional Scrabble tile set would likely entail lots of trades.
-The inspiration was to turbocharge the J, Q, X, and Z, which have always held a special place in Scrabble.
+The inspiration was to take the J, Q, X, and Z, which have always held a special place in Scrabble, and make them enchanted.
+(If it were in the dictionary, I would call them "goofered".)
 As discussed above, they can be flipped and used as a blank.
 That was the ticket, and Scrabble III was born.
 And since Scrabble III is all about the biggest words in the language, a bonus system for stretching big words into bigger words was introduced.
 Not long after, the inspiration struck granting permission to pick off one or two letters to get past stoppers like -Y, -ED, the silent E, etc.

 Scrabble III hasn't shown the least sign of waning; I think I could play it forever.
 But it is such a giant leap from the funny little word Scrabble that everyone plays that it would be hopeless getting anyone's attention.
 So I needed to go back and fill in the steps preceding Scrabble III.